North Hills, Los Angeles: Post World War II

 The area remained mostly rural through the 1940s, urbanization initiated during the 1950s during which the entire San Fernando Valley was experiencing a transition from semi-rural and agricultural uses into suburban development patterns.
 Multi-family residential units began to be developed in the 1960s.

 Before the construction of the 405, Sepulveda Boulevard was a major highway and the neighborhood became a stopping point for travelers to and from Los Angeles.
 Motels began to be established along Sepulveda.
 Among these motels is the Good Knight Inn, which began construction in 1945 and featured a façade designed to resemble a castle; by 2023, the motel has continued to run and has retained much of its original form.

 The Our Lady of Peace Catholic school was being built by 1951 and began to hold classes that year, the school building was officially completed in 1954, followed by various additions.
 Later that year of 1954, the new Our Lady of Peace church designed by Armet and Davis was completed; the former church structure was repurposed by the parish as Schneider's Hall.
 By 1956, the school was the largest elementary school in the Archdiocese of Los Angeles and remained so for two more years.

+Noble Elementary School's construction completed in 1949, opening in November of that year.
+The opening of the Noble school eliminated the half-day sessions which Sepulveda students had been attending for three years.
+The Sepulveda school (Now Langdon Elementary) added six classrooms for first and second grade students as well as an auditorium.
 Plummer Elementary School, designed in the International style by E. R. C. Billerbeck for LAUSD, was completed in 1952.

 The Sepulveda Veterans Administration Hospital was completed in a 160-acre property in 1955.

 After four years of construction, Francisco Sepulveda Junior High School, designed by architect Arthur Froelich in the International style, was completed in 1960.

 With school enrollments expected to surge as the valley's population continued to grow, the 1960 county ballot propositions D and E, which approved bonds of $128,300,000 for elementary schools and $24,700,000 for junior colleges respectively, were passed in the November 8 elections.
 About a third of the proposed projects, totaling 233 and including 10 new elementary schools, and more than $50,000,000 were assigned to the valley.
 The propositions found support of valley residents and teachers, with proposition D receiving 139,642 favorable votes against 50,257.
 Among the projects built from using proposition D funds was Lassen Elementary School in the then recently developed northeast of Sepulveda.
 The new elementary school's seven original buildings were constructed at a cost of $504,950, with its auditorium and lunch shelter constructed under separate contracts costing $113,448 and $13,000, respectively.
-A year later, Lassen, along with one other valley elementary school, opened in January 29, 1962.
+A year later, Lassen, along with one other valley elementary school, opened on January 29, 1962.
 It started its first spring semester with 700 enrolled students, and 19 faculty members with Mrs. Bonnavier Wildes as the first principal.